hhoover/docs.konghq.com/app/_hub/kong-inc/openid-connect/index.md

         - `PS384`: RSASSA-PSS using SHA-384 and MGF1 with SHA-384
         - `PS512`: RSASSA-PSS using SHA-512 and MGF1 with SHA-512
         - `EdDSA`: EdDSA with Ed25519
-    - group: JWT Token Authentication
+    - group: JWT Bearer Token Authentication
       description: where to search for the bearer token and whether to introspect them
     - name: bearer_token_param_type
       required: false